Sunday, September 4, 2011

 Online Activities

-My main weblog listed above contains links to all supporting course handouts and assignments, including a noninteractive blog-page that lists weekly writing assignments for this course (“Q&A’s: Art and Philosophy”).
-I encourage all students – whether blogging or not -- to visit regularly all blogs related to this class (see writing option 1b below) and leave civil, productive, and engaging comments.
-Jacob Wheeler, a senior philosophy major well versed in aesthetics and the art of effective blogging, will serve as Teaching Assistant for this course.
-Also, since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own frequently evolving and tentative views for this online medium.
+My blog listed above contains links to all supporting course handouts and assignments, including a non-interactive page that lists weekly reading assignments for this course (“Art and Philosophy”).
+Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own views for this online medium.

 Class Policies and Expectations